amirpny/SubFixer/README.md

-# SubtitleFixer
+# SubFixer

 ## Important

-This is a simple nautilus script for fixing Persian subtitles.
-If you don't want to watch videos with Persian subtitles this script won't be usefull for you..
+This is a simple script for fixing Persian subtitles.This script is available for Dolphin in Kubuntu and Nautilus in Ubuntu .
+If you do not want to watch videos with Persian subtitles this script will not be useful for you.The base of script was written by Ali Vakilzade

 ## User Guide

-There is a user document in persian [here](http://aliva.ir/projects/subtitlefixer)
+in Nautilus or Dolphin you can easily Right-click on subtitle files taht have 'srt' extention and then click on "Fix subtitle file" and they will be fixed.

 ## AUTHORS

+Hamid reza kaveh Pishghadam [New Package]
-Ali Vakilzade
+Ali Vakilzade [Base Package]

 ## Quick Guide